jaredjgebel/ux-portfolio/src/journal/career-q-and-a.md

 ---
 title: Career Q & A
 description: Like many people in UX, I’ve had experience in a handful of fields.
-My work has tended to center around people or technology.
-I’ve served...
+My work has tended to center around people or technology...
 layout: ../_includes/layouts/journal-post.njk
 ---